 If you have carpet, great!
 That may be enough to provide a safe surface for baby to play and occasionally tumble on.
 You may want to throw on it a

 3. Keep Things Reachable

 A nice low bookcase or other sturdy shelving system means that babies can reach their own toys and decide what they want to play with.
 This encourages independent play, self-sufficiency, and a sense of accomplishment.
 You’re creating a space for baby, so make sure it works for them!
 Keep any toy bins soft or boxes soft so baby can reach in and take out toys safely.
 Keep heavier items (like books and larger wooden toys) on lower shelves and lighter, softer items on higher shelves so babies won’t hurt themselves pulling them down.
-Again, the goal here is to create a space where the baby can play independently, without you needing to come over and entertain, hand them their toys, etc.
+Again, the goal here is to create a space where the baby can play independently, without you needing to come over and entertain,

 4. Choose Safe, Non-Toxic Toys

 Pick different types of developmentally appropriate toys to have out in your baby’s play space.
 A set of blocks, a puzzle or two, some puppets, a stacker, and some books all offer different types of self-directed play for baby.
 We opted to go mostly plastic-free with M’s toys.
 There are so many great toy companies that make beautiful, modern, developmental wooden and plush toys that are totally non-toxic, and provide more opportunity for open-ended play than plastic or battery-operated toys, with all kinds of flashing lights and noises.
 For plush toys, I try to opt for organic and non-toxic fibers as well.
 If you’re on a budget, things you already have around the house work great too — a mixing bowl and wooden spoon, measuring cups, etc.